Virgil Miller Newton: Straight program (1980–1983)

 Four months after enrolling his son, Newton joined Straight, Inc. St Petersburg as Assistant Director.
-The Straight program was founded in 1976 by wealthy real estate developers Mel Sembler and Joseph Zappa.
+The Straight program was founded in 1976 by wealthy real estate developers Mel Sembler and Joseph Zappala.
 The average stay was twenty months long, and its corporate goals were "to admit 14 clients per month".
 Most clients paid an average of $14,000 for the treatment.

 In 1980 Newton attended a workshop on alcoholism at the Johnson Institute in Minneapolis.
 It was during this time he also switched his doctoral focus to teen drug abuse.
 He defended his doctoral thesis titled "The Organization and Implementation of Family Involvement in Adolescent Drug-Use Rehabilitation", and graduated in 1981 with a PhD in Public Administration and Urban Anthropology.

 Newton had obtained directorship of the St Petersburg facility by 1981, and in July 1982, Mel Sembler promoted him to the position of National Director of Straight, Inc.